sukanya30593/Facebook-Circles-Network-Graph/README.md

 # Facebook-Circles-Network-Graph
-Visualization of network graph of Facebook friend circles using Holoviews
+This repository contains a visualization of Facebook friend circles as a netowrk graph, implemented using Holoviews